Hudson River National Estuarine Research Reserve

 - Research - The Research program of the Hudson River National Estuarine Research Reserve monitors physical, biological, and chemical processes of the Hudson River estuary.

-- Education at the Hudson River Research Reserve - Free public canoe programs, field-based Hudson River Estuary education for middle school and high school, fish seining events, and more are offered by the NYSDEC Hudson River Research Reserve.
+- Education Programs - Free public canoe programs, field-based Hudson River Estuary education for middle school and high school, fish seining events, and more are offered by the NYSDEC Hudson River Research Reserve.

 - Hudson River Sustainable Shorelines - The Sustainable Shorelines Project provides science based information for shoreline management that balances habitat protection and human use.